Seagate/cortx-k8s/README.md

 3. Update the solution configuration file to reflect your environment.
 The most common and expected updates are reflected below:

    - Update the namespace you want to deploy CORTX into.
 The default is "cortx".
-If the namespace does not exist then it will be created.
+If the namespace does not exist then it will be created for you. **There is currently a limitation on the maximum length of the namespace to 8 characters.**

    - Update the `deployment_type` with the desired deployment mode.
 See under [Global Parameters](#global-parameters) for more details.